 My Mom had read my blog and thought they belonged in a book.
 She told me that’s all she wanted for Christmas and asked me to please make her a special book with all of the stories.
 What a beautiful idea!
 I set to work right away and rewrote a lot of the stories and found some beautiful photos that were stashed away in my collection.
 It took a lot of time to find the perfect photo and tweak the words so they said exactly what I wanted to say.
 It choked me up every time I read it for spelling and grammar.
 I couldn’t image how much Mom was going to cry when she finally got to read it!

 I finished it just in time to get it shipped for Christmas.
 I renamed the book to “Lessons from the Forest” as there are more than the original 12 stories I blogged about.

 The book I gave to my Mom at Christmas was a special and personalized version for my family that featured extra family photos.
 I really wanted to share my book with everyone so I replaced some of the photos and redesigned the cover slightly so the fonts were easier to read.
 This is one of the goals I set for myself this year and I’m so thrilled I was able to accomplish it!

 Preview Book (First 15 Pages)

-If you’re interested in my book “Lessons from the forest” you can now purchase the entire book in the Forest Fairy shop.
+If you’re interested in my book “Lessons from the forest” you can contact me to purchase a digital copy.

 “I really enjoyed…I must come back.
 Inspirational!”
 (Blurb member)